aminrj/aminrj.github.io/_posts/2026-02-17-testing-AI-agents.md

 3. **Calculate metrics** comparing predictions to ground truth
 4. **Iterate and improve** based on data, not guesses

-**Why This Works:**

-This gives you a **scientific loop**: measure baseline → make changes → measure again → decide what to keep.

-Instead of guessing "does this prompt change help?", you can prove it with numbers:
+This creates a scientific feedback loop: measure baseline → make change → measure again → decide what to keep.
+Instead of guessing "does this prompt change help?", you prove it:

 - Baseline F1: 0.73
 - After change F1: 0.87 (+14%)